JohanBotes/jb-SMU02-ProfessionalPortfolio/README.md

 # jb-SMU02-ProfessionalPortfolio HTML CSS

-A portfolio of work can showcase your skills and talents to employers looking to fill a part-time or full-time position.
-An effective portfolio highlights your strongest work as well as the thought processes behind it.
-Students who have portfolios with deployed web applications (meaning they are live on the web) are typically very successful in their career search after the boot camp.
-This last point can't be stressed enough: having several deployed projects is a minimum requirement to receive an initial interview at many companies.
+A portfolio of work showcase ones skills and talents to employers and/or prospective customers. <br>
+An effective portfolio highlights ones strongest work as well as the thought processes behind it. <br>
+Having portfolios with deployed web applications (meaning they are live on the web) are typically very successful in career search. _This last point can't be stressed enough:_ **having several deployed projects is a minimum requirement to receive an initial interview at many companies**.

 # Task